 “School was pretty much a bust for me," Nate explains.
 "Teachers would pass me just to get rid of me.
 It was a good set-up.
 I kept acting up....and teachers kept passing me.”

 Nate was frustrated and felt like he was just wasting time.
 So, he dropped out.
 He started working at the age of 14, taking mostly low-paying laborer positions where literacy skills and a diploma didn’t matter.

-He enrolled at Literacy Pittsburgh and a short time later he was matched with his first tutor.
-He and his volunteer tutor had to start from the beginning.
+When Nate was in his 20’s, he realized that he couldn’t live the life he wanted without finishing his education.
+He enrolled at Literacy Pittsburgh and was matched with his first tutor.
+He had to start from the very beginning, first learning to sound out words.
 Nate knew that this would not be easy, and he would have to stay focused and work hard.
-“I had some really nice teachers in school, but my volunteer tutor was different.
-My tutor was actually interested in me and where I wanted to go in life.”
+“My tutor was actually interested in me and where I wanted to go in life.”
 Having his tutor’s undivided attention and knowing that she cared inspired him to keep moving forward.

 Literacy Pittsburgh (formerly Greater Pittsburgh Literacy Council) helps create better lives through learning.
-Recognized as a national leader in adult and family literacy, Literacy Pittsburgh is the largest provider of adult basic education in Allegheny County.
+Recognized as a national leader in adult and family literacy, Literacy Pittsburgh is the largest provider of adult basic education in Allegheny and Beaver Counties.
 Last year, Literacy Pittsburgh helped more than 4,500 individuals acquire reading, writing, math, English language, computer and workforce skills so they may reach their fullest potential in life and participate productively in their communities.
 Literacy Pittsburgh provides free, personalized instruction in workforce readiness, high school diploma test preparation, English as a second language, basic skills, and family literacy through one-to-one and small class instruction, along with referrals to other family support organizations.
 Founded in 1982, it serves local adults through numerous neighborhood locations and its Downtown Center.